 Option A: Off-the-Shelf SaaS

-Option B: Generic ERP + Customization
+Option B: ERP + Configuration or Integration

 Option C: Custom Development

-Step 4: Realistic Cost Ranges
+Step 4: Compare the Full Cost Shape

 |---|---|---|